pnp/blog/content/post/power-platform-ms-forms-quiz-with-dynamic-leader-board-created.md

 least until my *premium trial* has not expired).
 Using the trigger we can run an action to get items, prepare HTML table rows using a select action and send back a response to the website in a fraction of a second.
-The end user loading the website almost doesn\'t know it\'s happening, albeit there is a slight delay for the flow to run, i\'ll admit. *Did you notice the delay in this page loading?*
+The end user loading the website almost doesn't know it's happening, albeit there is a slight delay for the flow to run, i'll admit. *Did you notice the delay in this page loading?*

 {{< image alt="DamoBird365_3-1619727062254.png" src="images/blog/power-platform-ms-forms-quiz-with-dynamic-leader-board-created/DamoBird365_3-1619727062254.png" >}}